Does Financing a Car Build Credit?

-While many dealerships can’t help subprime car buyers, there is a growing number of dealerships that specialize in subprime loans, and Canada Drives is connected to nearly all of them.
+While many dealerships can’t help subprime car buyers, there is a growing number of dealerships that specialize in subprime loans, and companies like Canada Drives can do it all 100% online.

 If you have less-than-perfect credit, you can save a lot of time and frustration hopping from dealership to bank to private seller.
-Apply with Canada Drives, and we’ll connect you with a local dealership that can deliver a reliable vehicle with affordable auto finance.
+Canada Drives will connect you with hundreds of certified vehicles and affordable auto financing; you don't even have to leave your home!

 Are you ready to start improving your credit with an auto loan?
 These steps will help you prepare, apply, and get approved for an auto loan.